You can use FlxSignal to create a signal that can be triggered by anything.

 }

-override public function update(elapsed:Float):Void
+override function update(elapsed:Float):Void

 {